 (1) an adult living within the state or

-(2) a corporation with a business location in the state.
+(2) a corporation with a business located in the state.

-A: You do not need an attorney to properly form your corporations.
-The more complicated your business and its operations, it may be helpful to enlist an attorney as they have experience with the incorporation process.
+A: You do not need an attorney, but it may be helpful as they have experience with the incorporation process.

 A: No, you may even be a sole shareholder.
-S corps are limited to 100 shareholders, but there is no limit or minimum for the number of shareholders.
+S-corps are limited to 100 shareholders per S-corp, but there is no limit or minimum for the number of shareholders.

-A: You may incorporate in all of the 50 states.
-Many choose to incorporate in their home state, but there is a significant number that choose to incorporate in other states such as Delaware and New York due to their laws being perceived as more business friendly.
+A: You may incorporate it as an S-corp in all 50 states.
+Many choose their home state, but some choose other states such as Delaware and New York due to business-friendly laws.